DemocracyEarth/community./presentations.md

 That includes:

 1. Always use the purple background ( Color code: #32263C )
-2. Extract design elements such as logo, vote token, etc. from the templates - avoid recreating anything.
+2. Extract all graphical design elements such as logo, vote token, liquid democracy illustrations etc. from the templates - avoid recreating anything.
 2. Use Helvetica as the main font ( see how we use bold / unbold on our template ).
-3. Less is more! :) Make sure every slide contains only the necessary information ( you want people to pay attention to you, and the slide is just a resource that can reinforce your message without being distracting ).
+3. Less is more!
+Make sure every slide contains only the necessary information ( you want people to pay attention to you, and the slide is just a resource that can reinforce your message without being distracting ).
 4. Use only **high quality** pictures.
-5. If you want to use any other colors, choose the ones that we already use in our templates or the ones from our logo.
+5. If you want to use any other colors, choose the ones that we already use in our templates or the ones from our logo following the Brand Guide.